PERT Writing Study Guide: Organization & Coherence

 • Words like “in conclusion,” “to sum up,” and “ultimately” are used to wrap up ideas or signal the end of an argument.

-• Example: “In conclusion, a healthy diet is essential for maintaining good health.”
+• Example: “In conclusion, a balanced diet is essential for maintaining good health.”

 Key Tip: When ordering sentences or paragraphs, focus on logical progression and clarity.
 Ensure each idea builds on the one before, and use transition words like “therefore” and “however” to maintain a smooth flow between ideas.